 My own personal version does not involve wine, but involves strawberry flavored milk, instead, which I loved as a child, back in Australia.
 It was available for purchase in small containers at the school canteen, which I acquired often.
 Until, that is, my school class went on an overnight train trip from Sydney to Brisbane (1,000 km away), when I was about 11 or 12 years old.
 This was a slow and bumpy trip, lying in a sleeping berth.
 I made the mistake of consuming some milk before going to bed.
 I was queasy during the night; and I have never been able to stomach strawberry flavored milk, ever since.
 I had to switch to chocolate flavoring, which I still drink, to this day.
 (Mind you, the chocolate flavoring used here in Sweden is far too sweet to be really nice.)

 By the way, Bill Ireland was an aspiring wine-maker of sorts.
 Even as a retailer, he would buy a few batches of bulk wine, bottle half of it and sell it to us (often under the name Bacchus Selection), and then use the proceeds to put the other half in oak for a while.
 He would then sell that second half to us at a bigger profit.
 He and his wife (always known as Noel) eventually purchased a half stake in Finders Bay winery (in Western Australia); and in 1995 they bought what was then Old Station Vineyard (planted in 1926 at Watervale, in the Clare valley, of South Australia), but which they renamed Fire Block in 2003.
-(You can use Google Translate to read this Swedish description.)
+(See here; or you can use Google Translate to read this Swedish description.)

 The wines for the latter are made under contract at the nearby O'Leary Walker winery; and you have never heard of Fire Block, because they are mainly sold locally.
-Imagine my surprise when, back in late 2007, I came across a 6-pack of Fire Block Old Vine Shiraz in a local store here in Sweden.
+Imagine my surprise when, back in late 2007, I came across a 6-pack of Fire Block Old Vine Shiraz in a local liquor store here in Sweden.
 They were being imported by another expatriate Australian (through Antipodes Premium Wines), who still runs a wine import company (now called Vinoteket).
-Indeed, to this day Fire Block wines are available only in Australia and Sweden (and sometimes Malaysia); and I acquire a suitable selection of each new vintage.
+Indeed, to this day Fire Block wines are available only in Australia and Denmark/Sweden (and sometimes Malaysia); and I acquire a suitable selection of each new vintage.

 It is not everyone whose connection with their wine mentor still links after 40 years, and literally across two hemispheres!
 (Update: Bill occasionally contributes items to Australian Rural and Regional News.)

 I also had the Bowen Estate Shiraz 2011 with dinner last night.
 These days, the wines are made by Doug's daughter, Emma (Bowen Estate Shiraz – a Coonawarra benchmark).
 They are not available in Sweden — I have to order them from the UK.